-The regulations will require allergen information to be provided for non-prepacked and prepacked-for-direct-sale food (as well as for prepacked food).
+The regulations are enforced by the Food Information Regulations 2014 (FIR).
+The regulations require allergen information to be provided for non-prepacked and prepacked-for-direct-sale food (as well as for prepacked food).

-- Allergy: what to consider when labelling food - Food Standards Agency website
+- Allergens and food labeling - Food Standards Agency website

-The Food Standards Agency have an online truing tool:
+The Food Standards Agency have an online training tool:

-- Food Standards Agency's food allergy online training - Food Standards Agency website
+- Online training tool - Food Standards Agency website

 It highlights steps that should be followed to make sure good practice is used in the manufacture and production of food.

-It also offers practical advice to anyone wanting to learn more about food allergy, such as managers and staff in the manufacturing and catering industries.
+It also offers practical advice to anyone wanting to learn more about food allergies, such as managers and staff in the manufacturing and catering industries.